anticultist/vscode-ms-access-dump/development.md

 ```

 To compile this extension press `Ctrl + Shift + B`.
-Than switch to the debug viewlet and select `Launch Client`
+Than switch to the debug viewlet and select `Launch Client`.

 VS Code Extension
 -----------------